Shankha Ghosh: Literary contributions

 Shankha Ghosh made contribution to the world of Bengali poetry.
-‘Days and Nights’, ‘Babar’s Prayer’, ‘Face Covered in Advertisement’, ‘Gandharva Poems’ are his notable books of poetry.Although Shankha Ghosh was initially known as a 'poet', his prose works are numerous.
+'Days and Nights', 'Babar's Prayer', 'Face Covered in Advertisement', 'Gandharva Poems' are his notable books of poetry.
+Although Shankha Ghosh was initially known as a 'poet', his prose works are numerous.
 He has combined poetry and prose.
 He was an eminent Rabindra expert, noting Rabindranath Tagore's 'Ocampore Rabindranath', 'A Amir Awaran', 'Kaler Matra O Rabindra Natak', 'Chhander Baranda' and 'Damini's Song'.
-‘Words and Truth’, ‘Urvashir Hasi’, ‘Ahan Sab Alik’ are his other notable prose works.
+'Words and Truth', 'Urvashir Hasi', and 'Ahan Sab Alik' are his other notable prose works.
 His writings have been studied and popular in Bengali for years.
-The poetic mind of Shankha Ghosh, its speed is two-way.
-On the one hand, that mind is always aware of the repercussions of all the socio-political events of the day.Ghosh's sensitive poetry roared against any unjust injustice in the society.
-The people of the lower classes, the poor can get the poetry of Shankha Ghosh as a companion to their daily suffering.
-Shankha Ghosh work identifies inequality of society, lack of justice with his infallible poems.
+Ghosh's poetic self had a twofold trajectory.
+On one hand, that self is always aware of the repercussions of all the socio-political events of the day.
+Ghosh's sensitive poetry roared against any social injustice.
+The people of the deprived classes, the underprivileged poor can access the poetry of Shankha Ghosh as a companion for their daily suffering.
+Ghosh's work delineates social inequality and the lack of justice in late twentieth - early twenty first century Bengal.